jlyden/straight-gin/README.md

 ## Testing Suggestions:
 - You can easily change how many cards are dealt in a hand in constants.py.
 Big Hand = short game (but few players going "out" by choice).
-- After "new_game", player_one must run "get_hand" to see cards in hand before running "start_move", so that player_one can make informed decision about taking visible draw_card ("1") or hidden deck card ("2").
-Similarly, when player_two is making his/her first move of game, player_two should run "get_hand."
-This is cumbersome, but necessary so that each player's hand remains private.
+- "new_game" and "end_move" report GAME status, not hand status (so that each player's hand remains private).
+Especially at the beginning of a game, each player should run "get_hand" to see cards in hand before running "start_move", so that player_one can make informed decision about taking visible draw_card ("1") or hidden deck card ("2").

 ##Endpoints Included:
  - **create_user**